-Located at the west section of Dujiangyan City in Sichuan, near Chengdu, Dujiangyan Irrigation System so far is the only water project featured with no-dam irrigation system in the world.
+Located at the west section of Dujiangyan City in Sichuan, near Chengdu, the Dujiangyan Irrigation System so far is the only water project which does not feature dam irrigation in the world.
 It plays roles in flood control, irrigating and shipping.

-With the history of 2,260 year, Dujiangyan Irrigation System was constructed in Qin Dynasty by Li Bing.
-During the Warring States period, people lived along the banks of Min River suffered the annual flooding.
-So Li Bing was assigned to build the Dujiangyan.
+With a history going back 2,260 years, the Dujiangyan Irrigation System was constructed during the Qin Dynasty by Li Bing.
+During the Warring States period, the people living along the banks of the Min River suffered annual flooding, so Li Bing was assigned to build Dujiangyan.

-Dujiangyan Irrigation System is made up of three main constructions which work harmonically one another to resist against flooding.
+The Dujiangyan Irrigation System is made up of three main constructions which work harmonically with one another to resist flooding.
 These three main constructions include Yu Zui, Feishayan and Baopingkou.

 Admission Fee: 90RMB

-How to get to: Take the bullet train at the north Chengdu Railway Stattion.
+How to get there: Take the bullet train at the north Chengdu Railway Station.